Beyond Prompting: An Autonomous Framework for Systematic Factor Investing via Agentic AI: Related literature

 Beyond textual analysis, recent studies have begun to use LLM architectures to encode structural financial data. \cite{chai2025generative} introduce Risk Premia BERT (RPBERT), which reframes the market cross-section as characteristic-ordered sequences to learn context-dependent firm representations.
 To ensure the empirical validity of such models, \cite{he2025chronologically} develop ChronoBERT, emphasizing chronological consistency to mitigate lookahead bias and training leakage, which are critical for credible backtesting in financial domains.
 This creative and inferential capacity was further exploited by \cite{cheng2024gpt}, who showed that GPT-4 can autonomously generate high-return factors through knowledge inference.
 This methodology was extended to specialized markets, such as the Chinese futures market \citep{cheng2026large}, proving the cross-asset applicability of LLM-generated insights.
 For a comprehensive review of LLM applications in finance, see \cite{kong2024large1,kong2024large2}\footnote{Their survey papers categorize the literature into several key domains, including linguistic tasks, sentiment analysis, financial time series, financial reasoning, and agent-based modeling.}.
 Most recently, \cite{pu2026autonomous} introduced a fully agentic nowcasting framework that utilizes real-time web search to evaluate stock attractiveness.
 From an institutional perspective, \cite{chen2025agentic} examines how agentic AI can redefine the operating models of asset management through autonomous data analysis and investment decision-making.
 However, the transition to fully autonomous AI agents introduces new challenges.
 As documented by \cite{xu2025how}, AI agents can mislead investors through a reliance on outdated training data or web-searching bias, highlighting the reliability risks in automated investment advice.

 Relative to these studies, our paper advances from treating AI as a one-off factor generator or nowcaster toward a fully operationalized, closed-loop research engine.
 Unlike existing frameworks that produce static outputs, our agentic system autonomously proposes construction logic, executes code for backtesting, and adaptively refines its search space based on empirical performance.
 By automating this iterative cycle of hypothesis formulation, code execution, and empirical validation, we transform the role of AI from a passive assistant into an autonomous researcher.
 This empirical grounding directly mitigates the aforementioned reliability risks by ensuring that all generated insights are strictly validated against historical market data.
 We thus create an extensible, logically transparent, and empirically accountable factor library.
+To the best of our knowledge, this is the first study, at least in the finance literature, to apply agentic AI to factor investing.